Top machine learning use cases

 Pinpoint the improvement area

 The idea to implement ML usually stems from problems or inefficiencies in established business processes or the desire to improve workflow speed or outcomes.
-So companies that have their sights on machine learning adoption should begin by answering a seemingly basic question “What are we adopting ML for?”.
+So the beginners that have their sights on machine learning adoption should begin by answering a seemingly basic question “What are we adopting ML for?”.
 For this, they need to review the process intended for ML-based improvement and try to identify exact business pain points and areas for improvement.

 2